-We use the service ourselves at Team and a Dream and are satisfied with it.
+We use the service ourselves and are satisfied with it.
 Choosing the proper email marketing software can be a pain to research as each program as its own pros and cons.
 After talking to some of our clients and browsing through the web, I’ve compiled a list of seven alternatives to Constant Contact with short snippets on their features, how they differ and pricing.

 If you're switching from another service, this post on CANSPAM policies of the top email campaign solutions may be useful.